 Battleground National Cemetery was established shortly after the Battle of Fort Stevens, in the summer of 1864.
-The battle, which lasted two days (July 11-12, 1864) marked the defeat of General Jubal A. Early's Confederate campaign to launch an offensive action against the poorly defended nation's capital.
+The battle, which lasted two days (July 11-12, 1864) marked the defeat of General Jubal A. Early's Confederate campaign to launch an offensive action against the nation's capital.

-Battleground National Cemetery, located one-half mile north of Fort Stevens, is one acre in size, and one of our Nation's smallest national cemeteries.
+Battleground National Cemetery, located one-half mile north of Fort Stevens, is one acre in size, and one of our nation's smallest national cemeteries.
 The entrance to the Cemetery is flanked by two Civil War vintage 6-pounder, smoothbore guns.
 Also near the entrance are monuments commemorating those units which fought at Fort Stevens:

 - 25th New York Volunteer Cavalry Monument

 - 98th Pennsylvania Volunteer Monument

 - 122nd New York Volunteer Monument

 - 150th Ohio National Guard Monument

 Within the cemetery grounds is a series of cast iron markers containing the words of a poem entitled "The Bivouac of the Dead," written by Theodore O'Hara in memory of those men who perished during the Mexican War.
 This poem, as well as the words of the Gettysburg Address in bronze found on the side of the caretaker's lodge, are reminiscent of many national cemeteries.

 The center of the cemetery is marked by a central flagpole, surrounded by 41 regulation marble headstones, marking the remains of the honored dead of Fort Stevens.
 Behind these headstones and to the east, stands a marble rostrum used to conduct yearly Memorial Day services.
 The four granite pillars are in memory of the four volunteer companies who fought at Fort Stevens.